 Alternately referred to as multi-channel memory, dual-channel memory is a DDR, DDR2, or DDR3 chipset on the motherboard providing RAM with two dedicated high-throughput data channels.
 The channels permit reading from and writing to memory to occur on distinct channels.

 To take advantage of a dual-channel platform when purchasing memory make sure to buy memory in identical pairs.
 For example, if you wanted to upgrade to an additional 2 GB of memory.
 Buy two 1 GB memory modules that are exactly identical.
-While the speed of each memory chip does not need to be the same as the others, it is best to install memory with matching speeds.
+While each memory chip's speed doesn't need to be the same as the others, it's best to install memory with matching speeds.
 If the speeds differ, the motherboard runs the memory chips at the speed of the slowest chip.

 As can be assumed by the names, triple-channel architecture triples the available memory bandwidth and Quad-channel architecture quadruples the memory bandwidth.
-Just as with dual-channel architecture memory should be installed in a set of three or four depending on the architecture of the motherboard.
+As with dual-channel architecture memory should be installed in a set of three or four depending on the architecture of the motherboard.

 How do I know if dual-channel is active?

 When active your initial boot screen that displays your memory speeds and capacity should show "Dual Channel" or "Dual Channel Interleaved" somewhere in the memory settings.
 Alternatively, software programs like CPU-Z can also detect and display this information.